tkobayas/jbpm5example/rewards-singleton-ksession/README.md

 - Human Task
 - Persistence
 - LocalTaskService and SyncWSHumanTaskHandler
+- singleton ksession pattern
 - mvn building

-This application is an example of 'singleton ksession pattern' but having a serious problem that LocalTaskService is not thread-safe.
-So currently this example synchronizes the use of localTaskService.
-It throws away the advantage where ksession is thread-safe.
-Probably I should improve this example somehow.
+This application is an example of 'singleton ksession pattern'.
+As LocalTaskService is not thread-safe, each method is required to synchronize the use of localTaskService.
+You may encapsulate the logic with a utility class.

 ### Steps to run
 - Edit $JBOSS_HOME/server/$PROFILE/deploy/jbpm-human-task.war/WEB-INF/web.xml to add sample users/groups for Human Task Service